svenfoo/osm-roundabouts/README.md

 A map using OpenStreetMap API showing roundabouts in Berlin (Germany).

-Currently the reults of the query for roundabouts is hardcoded.
+Currently the reults of the query for roundabouts are hard coded.
 This should be changed so that the query is made for the displayed area.
 That would then make this map usable world-wide.